iandv/Portfolio/Skipper/README.md

 - Substance

 ## 🛠 Development Summary
-This project was developed over 3 months as part of my studies in College.
+This project was developed over 3 months as part of my studies in college.

 ## Disclaimer
 ⚠️ This repository is for portfolio presentation only — the full Unity project is private.